Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/loops-and-if-statements.rst

 Loops and If Statements
 =======================

-As you can probably guess from now, yes you can place loops inside if statements and if statements inside loops.
+As you can probably guess by now, yes you can place loops inside if statements and if statements inside loops.

-An if statement inside a loop would (in most computer programming languages) take the generic form of:
+An if statement inside a loop would (in most computer programming languages), take the generic form of:

 | **FOR** counter in range(n)
-|     **IF** (boolean expression) **THEN**
+|     **IF** (Boolean expression) **THEN**
 |         Statements to be performed
 |     **ENDIF**
 | **END**